leobut/geocachingUtils/README.md

  "Editor Enhancement Feature")

 - Hints can be decrypted automatically without clicking on "Decrypt" (can be changed in the settings)

-##Planned features so far
-- Geocache map:
-	- Allow to set a default map so you don't need to click it again every time you want to see the geocaching map
-- Cache detail page:
-	- Allow to open a cache position on google maps
-	- Translate geocache detail content using google translator
-	- Bring back the little map that Groundspeak killed a couple of months ago, that's more zoomed out and gives a region
-	- Filter logs of a cache by type
-	- Show last log date next to the trackable on to see if the trackable is still alive
-- Trackable detail page:
-	- Show a better travel map for trackables
-	- Show traveled distance of a trackable next to the name on a geocache detail page
-	- Filter logs of a cache by type
-- Enrich log editor
-	- Insert Signature (should be definable in the options pane of the extension)
-- Pocket Queries:
-	- Select all days in a column
-	- Select all days for a certain query
-- Show archived caches somewhere (or add a link to project gc)
-- Show/Hide header in geoache map view
-- Make the settings page of this extension nicer

-##How to run this extension (DEVELOPMENT ONLY)
-Note: This is only needed if you are working on the extension and want to try something on your local machine.
-If you just want to download and use the extension, get it from here: [Geocaching Utils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)

-1. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in chrome)
-2. Click the "Load unpacked extension..." button
-3. Select the "source" folder of this project
-4. Navigate to geocaching.com and enjoy

 ##Release History
 - 0.7.1